railroadmedia/railcontent/docs-new/Permissions API.md

 <!-- END_dc1d30ff5a5c1478fb8b60e51a1d35e7 -->

 <!-- START_3fb971d9458d8f1bc2c8d99bfdcf36b0 -->
-## Attach permission to a specific content or to all content of a certain type
+## Assign permission to a specific content or to all content of certain type.

 ### HTTP Request